syncfusion-content/asp.netmvc-docs/aspnetmvc/Schedule/working-with-appointments.md

 * `Enable` - It accepts true or false value, denoting whether to enable/disable the block intervals option.
 It's default value is `false`.
 * `TemplateId` – It applies the template design to block the intervals.
-* `DataSource` – Binds the block intervals dataSource collection.
+* `Datasource` – Binds the block intervals dataSource collection.
 This property should be assigned either with the JSON data array collection or instance of DataManager (`ej.DataManager`).

 The below blockout fields holds the appropriate column names from the dataSource -